Droopy Eyelid (Ptosis) in Downtown Manhattan, NYC

 Your NYC ophthalmologist may diagnose ptosis from the appearance of your eyelid during a routine eye exam.
 It’s usually more difficult to diagnose based solely on appearance if both eyelids are affected.
 A slit-lamp test may be performed, which allows your eye doctor to examine the structure of the eye using a high intensity light source.
 Your visual field is also tested which measures how far up and down and to each side your eye sees without moving.

 Droopy eyelid treatment depends on the severity of the condition and whether vision is being affected.
 If the droopy eyelid isn’t bothersome, ptosis treatment may not be needed.
-If vision is being affected, ptosis treatment without surgery is usually tried before considering surgery.
+If vision is being affected, drooping eyelid specialist near me often tries ptosis treatment without surgery before considering surgery.

 Options for non-surgical droopy eyelid treatment include: